algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 The Algorithmic Sabotage Research Group (ASRG) has drawn a series of intertwined feedback loops that unfold from several interrelated briefs for intellectual and practical exploration.
 These critically subversive flowcharts have been informed by research on digital labour exploitation, invisible infrastructures, techno-colonialism, automatised technologies of tracking, monitoring, and surveillance, and many other contemporary phenomena at the intersection between technology and society.

-<span style="color:grey">* Please be advised that this page is currently the subject of active research and will be updated in a timely manner as new information emerges.
-The following seven abstract diagrams represent a small sample from a larger series of forty.</span>

 ### ABOLISHING AI

 This is a preliminary version of an intertwined feedback loop that promotes an AI abolitionist praxis by exposing the multiplicity of its harms and its irrevocable entanglement with various registers of violence, its nationalist, authoritarian and fascist logics, and its ideological commitment to algorithmic cruelty on a grand scale.